PHILOSOPHY OF EDUCATION

 My philosophy of teaching is more progressively bent.
 To me, learning is about active participation, problem-solving, and creation.
 Teachers are facilitators and should be guided to foster thinking.
 I firmly believe knowledge is constructed through doing and that the importance isn’t in a single right or wrong answer, but how you got to the solution.
 Teachers should help promote a mentality of persistence, of not giving up after one failure, but trying and trying again until there is some measure of success.
 I strongly believe, as educator Josef Albers once said, “good teaching is more a giving of right questions than a giving of right answers.”
 As a teacher, my highest aspiration is to open the world for students by creating a place for them to question, think, and to create.

 I am not only a passionate educator, but I am an enthusiastic lifelong learner.
-My most recent educational experiences include a global educational technology conference hosted by EventActic, a week-long intensive photography course at the International Center of Photography and an International Baccalaureate Diploma Programme workshop for the Visual Arts category.
+Some of my most favorite educational experiences include a week-long intensive photography course at the International Center of Photography and an International Baccalaureate Diploma Programme workshop for the Visual Arts category.